 – 4” diameter round chocolate cake, 2” thick

-- 5 cups chocolate buttercream (recipe is in my book)
+– 5 cups chocolate buttercream (recipe is also in this modeling chocolate book)

-- 1/2 cup vanilla buttercream (recipe is in my book)
+– 1/2 cup vanilla buttercream (recipe is also in this modeling chocolate book)

 – 1/3 batch of modeling chocolate – some tinted light blue